 Even if you take fear of damnation out as the motivator for repentance, there is still an “or else” present.
 That is, even if my motivation is love for God, if I do not repent, then my love goes unfulfilled because I did not repent.
 There is still a permanent consequence for a lack of repentance.

 But universalism ultimately takes away all consequences.

 That is why the recently canonized St. Paisios calls this a “trap of Satan,” because its effect is precisely to tell those listening to universalist preaching that they really do not have to struggle.
 It’s optional.
 And in absolute universalism, wherein there is no kind of suffering in the afterlife that could be allayed by struggle in this life, struggle is not only optional, but it’s actually pointless.
 Why struggle at all if you know everything is going to be just fine, no matter what you do?

 And preaching universalism is most insidious if it is not true—even if there is any possibility that it might not be true.
-If it is not true, then telling people that they will be saved no matter what (even that they might be saved no matter what) is to encourage them to sin and therefore to cast them into Hell.
+If it is not true, then telling people that they will be saved no matter what (even that they might be saved no matter what) is to encourage them to sin and therefore to cast them out of the Kingdom.
 That reality has to be faced by those who say they “hope” that it is true.
 If there is even a small possibility that it is not true, then preaching it is the most harmful thing you can do.